A Look at Tying Strategic Planning to Nonprofits

 While the ILSC is less focused on lobbying, they might have to do that anyway.
 Particularly if political conditions change in Ghana or the government of the United States changes parties in the next election.
 For an organization like the ILSC, lobbying efforts could come about if the Ghanaian government collapses and workers become endangered.
 Or if the American government cuts off diplomatic relations.

 On the domestic front, lobbying could become necessary.
 This is if the Small World Initiative is questioned as a vehicle for teaching evolution.
 If the United States government turns sharply conservative, this could prevent the SWI from getting into more high school classrooms.
 If that were to occur, however, the ILSC’s best strategy is probably a reactive one.
 Whereby they could direct detractors to information on the good work that the initiative has been doing.
 This would be in both the scholastic and medical fields.

 One other nonprofit social media strategy, according to Nah & Saxton (Page 298) is, “A third approach to effecting social change is to concentrate on market-based program delivery.
 Instead of generating revenues through grants or donations, organizations that concentrate on programs generate revenues through market-like fee-for-service transactions, and are thus what Hansmann (1980) calls ‘commercial nonprofits’.
 With a strategy that centers on market-like transactions with clients, we hypothesize that such organizations have a greater incentive to reach out to both current and existing customers through social media.”

-For the ILSC, keeping off social media has been a strategy of inaction, and it has not been an effective or seemingly well thought out one.
-To better reach their publics and execute their fundraising and lobbying, and maybe even future fee-for-service strategies, the ILSC has got to proactively and deliberately enter the social media fray.
+For the ILSC, keeping off social media has been a strategy of inaction.
+And it has not been an effective or seemingly well thought out one.
+To better reach their publics and execute their fundraising and lobbying, something must change.
+And to maybe even embrace future fee-for-service strategies, the ILSC has got to proactively and deliberately enter the social media fray.